vlang/vsl/diff/README.md

 # Numerical Differentiation

-The functions described in this chapter compute numerical derivatives by finite differencing.
+This module provides functions for computing numerical derivatives of functions.

 An adaptive algorithm is used to find the best choice of finite difference and to estimate the error in the derivative.

 ## Usage example